deoxxa/astarisx/README.md

 ## Why Astarisx?

 ### Be More Productive
-Astarisx was inspired by React.
+Astarisx was inspired by <a href="http://facebook.github.io/react/">React</a>.
 So it feels like React.
 There's no need to change your coding style to suit the framework, making it easy to comprehend and quick to learn.
-Astarisx helps seperate concerns with an approach that is intuitive and fluid.
-Astarisx was designed with maintainability in mind.
-As your application evolves, Astarisx reduces the complexity of applying incremental enhancements.
+It helps seperate concerns with an approach that is intuitive and fluid and was designed with maintainability in mind.
+Astarisx reduces the complexity of applying incremental enhancements as your application evolves.

 ### Highly Composable UI Components
 Astarisx View's are stateless and completely decoupled from their Owner Component, making them highly composable.
 Without changing a line of code, Astarisx Views can be moved anywhere within your application.
 A View can even be completely removed without breaking your application.
 Teams can work independently of one another with the confidence that their work will easily integrate into the larger application.